ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 [Download the input files for this tutorial](./assets/lab03_input.zip){ .md-button .md-button--primary }
 </div>

-Before starting, if you can't remember how to do something from the command line, you can always refer back to [lab 1](../lab01/readme.md).
+Before starting, if you can't remember how to do something from the command line, you can always refer back to [Lab 1](../lab01/readme.md).

 -------------------------------------------------------------------------------------------